atravlos/Travlos-Data-Science-Portfolio/basic-streamlit-app/README.md

-# This is a basic streamlit app which reads data and has interactive widgets in Streamlit.
+# Welcome to my Basic Streamlit App!

+This app includes interactive features that allow you to filter through a penguin dataset.

-## Data includes:
+## Data

+Inside the data folder, you will find a penguins.csv file that contains various penguins species, bill lengths, bill depths, and other features.